AndrewRPorter/website/markdown/blog/identify_potential_aliases.md

 : 1664040294:0;tail -n 5 ~/.zsh_history
 ```

+Looks like it contains a unix timestamp and `:0;`, followed by the command itself (what we want).
 Let's parse it!

 ### Parsing the history file

 I am going to use ruby to do this as I am trying to learn the language.
 I would typically reach for Python here.

-The code that I wrote to do this can be found [here](https://github.com/AndrewRPorter/shell_history_analyzer) but essentially performs the steps below:
+The code that I wrote to do this can be found [here](https://github.com/AndrewRPorter/shell_history_analyzer/blob/fd25ba08f413fb26a15d56d6af8cbdb3ba5c7b9b/main.rb) but essentially performs the steps below:

 1. Read history file into array
 2. Prune array, stripping metadata and extracting just the command (split on `;`)